"[A] tour de force"

 - Counsel for Novartis in its billion-dollar sale of its generic oral solids and dermatology business to Aurobindo, Inc.

-- Counsel for Celgene Corp. in its acquisition of Juno Therapeutics
+- Counsel for Celgene Corporation in its acquisition of Juno Therapeutics

-- Merck & Co., Inc. in its oncology collaboration with AstraZeneca
+- Merck & Co., Inc. in its oncology collaboration with AstraZeneca, and its acquisitions of Peloton Therapeutics and Immune Design Corp.

 - Counsel for Toyoda Gosei in the DOJ's investigation of the auto parts industry